 The mesentery is the double layer of visceral peritoneum.

 The potential space between these two layers, the peritoneal cavity, is filled with a small amount of slippery serous fluid that allows the two layers to slide freely over each other.

-The structures in the abdomen are classified as intraperitoneal, retroperitoneal, or infraperitoneal, depending on whether they are covered with visceral peritoneum and whether they are attached by mesenteries.
+The structures in the abdomen are classified as intraperitoneal, retroperitoneal, or infraperitoneal, depending on whether they are covered with visceral peritoneum and are attached by mesenteries.

 Intraperitoneal organs and retroperitoneal organs weave in and out of these membranes, and serve varying functions.
 Retroperitoneal structures tend to be more static than intraperitoneal ones.